-- 5.1 All applications for zoning permits or special exceptions for new development greater than five acres shall include with such applications, base flood (100-year flood) elevation data for that portion of the development located within Zone A of the Town's Flood Hazard Boundary Map. - 5.11 On the basis of any available base flood (100-year flood) elevation data, it is required that within Zone A on the Town's Flood Hazard Boundary Map, that: all new construction and substantial improvements of residential structures shall have the lowest floor (including the basement) elevated to or above the base flood level and all new construction and substantial improvements of non-residential structures shall have the lowest floor (including the basement) elevated or flood-proofed to or above the base flood level. - 5.12 Prior to issuing a zoning permit for new development within Zone A on the Flood Hazard Boundary Map, the Planning and Zoning Commission shall review plans for such development and determine that it will be consistent with the need to minimize flood damage within the floodprone area, and that: (1) all public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage, and (2) adequate drainage is provided to reduce exposure to flood hazard; (3) new or replacement water supply systems and/or sanitary sewer systems are designed to minimize or eliminate infiltration of flood waters; and (4) on-site waste disposal systems are located to avoid impairment to them or contamination from them during flooding.
-(These determinations may be made by the Commission after referral to the local water and/or sewer authority or the health officer.) - 5.13 Applicants for development partially or totally within Zone A on the Town's Flood Hazard Boundary Map shall submit with their applications assurances that the flood-carrying capacity of any watercourse will be maintained within any altered or relocated portion of that watercourse. - 5.14 The Planning and Zoning Commission shall notify, in riverine situations, adjacent communities and the Connecticut Department of Environmental Protection (Water Resources Unit), prior to approving any alteration or relocation of a watercourse, and shall submit copies of such notices to the Federal Insurance Administrator.
+- 5.1 All applications for zoning permits or special exceptions for new development shall include with such applications, base flood (100-year flood) elevation data for that portion of the development located within Zone A and AE of the Town's Flood Insurance Rate Map. - 5.11 On the basis of any available base flood (100-year flood) elevation data, it is required that within Zone A and AE on the Town's Flood Insurance Rate Map, that: all new construction and substantial improvements of residential structures shall have the lowest floor (including the basement) elevated to or above the base flood elevation plus one (1.0) foot and all new construction and substantial improvements of non-residential structures shall have the lowest floor (including the basement) elevated or dry flood-proofed to or above the base flood elevation plus one (1.0) foot. - 5.12 Prior to issuing a zoning permit for new development within Zone A and AE on the Town's Flood Insurance Rate Map, the Planning and Zoning Commission shall review plans for such development and determine that it will be consistent with the need to minimize flood damage within the flood-prone area, and that: (1) all public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage, and (2) adequate drainage is provided to reduce exposure to flood hazard; (3) new or replacement water supply systems and/or sanitary sewer systems are designed to minimize or eliminate infiltration of flood waters; and (4) on-site waste disposal systems are located to avoid impairment to them or contamination from them during flooding.
+(These determinations may be made by the Commission after referral to the local water and/or sewer authority or the health officer.) - 5.13 Applicants for development partially or totally within Zone A and AE on the Town's Flood Insurance Rate Map shall submit with their applications assurances that the flood-carrying capacity of any watercourse will be maintained within any altered or relocated portion of that watercourse. - 5.14 The Planning and Zoning Commission shall notify, in riverine situations, adjacent communities and the Connecticut Department of Energy and Environmental Protection (Land and Water Resources Division), prior to approving any alteration or relocation of a watercourse, and shall submit copies of such notices to the Federal Emergency Management Agency.